 Schedule work time

 Many students get overwhelmed trying to juggle both regular homework and studying with long-term projects.
 The key is to actually schedule work time in your planner.
 So, write it down!
 For help with using a planner, read my post here!

 And I recommend scheduling it BEFORE working on homework.
 Working on it last = not working on it.
 You may run out of time in the evening or just run out of energy.
-But putting it first on the list ensure that the steps actually get done – that way you won’t be scrambling the night before it’s due.
+But putting it first on the list insures that the steps actually get done – that way you won’t be scrambling the night before it’s due.

 Keep all your materials together

 You will need to keep all your physical or digital materials in one place.
 You need this so you can go back to find facts, pull out quotations, double-check bibliographic information, and keep yourself sane.
-There is nothing like hunting for a specific piece of information you MUST have, but can’t find anymore.
+There is nothing like hunting for a specific piece of information you MUST have, but you can’t find anymore.
 Been there, done that.

 If working with papers, grab an old folder and put all the materials in there.
 If you’re working digitally, create a folder in your Google Drive or Dropbox.
 (For more digital file tips, check out my post here!)
 Then you can drop in articles, visuals, and bibliographic information along the way.
 Keep your notes and drafts in here as well.